 - The rules for using and recording PTO vary according to the employee's salary plan (exempt staff or non-exempt non-union PAO and PAU staff employees).

 - Can carry over unused PTO to the next calendar year.
 No more than what is earned in one year can be carried over.

-- Can allocate up to a maximum of 12 days of unused PTO to a sick leave account at the end of each year.
-There is no limit on the total amount of time an employee may have in his or her sick leave account.
+- Can allocate up to a maximum of 136 hours of unused PTO to a sick leave account at the end of each year.
+There is no limit on the total amount of time an employee may have in their sick leave account.
 Time in the sick leave account can be used to cover absences for personal and family medical needs.